Care for your wijld favorite pieces: The overview

 - Only delicate detergent – no regular detergent, no fabric softener

-- No tumble dryer – let it air dry
+- No dryer – let it air dry

 - Air out instead of washing – wood fiber naturally stays fresher than cotton